wmvolckmann/wmvolckmann.github.io/ECN101_F2016/index.md

 * Me: William M Volckmann II (wmvolckmann at ucdavis.edu)
 * Sections: Monday 6:10-7:00pm & 7:10-8:00pm, Bainer Hall 1130
 * Office Hours: Monday 1:00-3:00pm, 116 SSH

+Note that on a busyness scale from 1-10, I'm at about 10-$$\epsilon$$, so I might not be able to respond to emails as timely as I'd like.
+And I probably won't be answering emails that come after 10pm or so until the next day.
+That said, I will try to be expeditious in answering them.